 And what a humble beginning it was!
 Each household paid 50 cents per month to cover gas money and operating expenses for the newly acquired engine.
-However, there was no station to speak of, so the H.C. was parked in the garage of Selleck native, Dick Jamison.
-This proved to be auspicious when Jamison’s house later caught fire.
+However, there was no station to speak of, so the H.C. was parked in the garage of Selleck native, Dick Jamieson.
+This proved to be auspicious when Jamieson’s house later caught fire.

 In January of 1962, months before the Cuban Missile Crisis or the death of Marilyn Monroe, 139 people of the Selleck/Palmer area came together and unanimously voted into place King County Fire District #47.
-The first commissioners of the 26-mile square district were Dick Jamison, Thomas Whitehouse and Truman Nelson.
-Jamison still serves on the board today.
+The first commissioners of the 26-mile square district were Dick Jamieson, Thomas Whitehouse and Truman Nelson.

 An acre of land was purchased in Kangley roughly a year after the District was formed.
 This provided a training ground for the 20 plus volunteers.
 A station was later erected using lumber from a building on the site of the Howard Hanson Dam.
 The contractor for the dam negotiated a deal with the District’s volunteers, they could have the lumber if they dismantled the building.
 The three-bay Kangley station is still in use along with the volunteer-built Kanaskat/Palmer station.